Database Backups

 Article Summary

 Mambu allows users or API consumers that have the Download Backups (DOWNLOAD_BACKUPS) permission to perform database backups.
-We recommend performing database backups using the Database Backup API v2 endpoint.
-In this article, we provide some more database backup best practices.
+We recommend performing database backups using the Database Backup Mambu API v2 endpoint.
+In this article, we provide database backup best practices.

 The database backup endpoint in API v2 provides you with two operations.
-You may use the triggerBackup operation to request the database backup to be generated.
+You may use the triggerBackup operation to generate a database backup.
 For more information, see Database backup - triggerBackup.

-Next, you may use the downloadBackup operation to request the download of the database backup.
+Next, if the operation was successful, you may use the downloadBackup operation to download the database backup.
 For more information, see Database Backup - downloadBackup.

-When you trigger a database backup, you may define an optional callback URL in the request body which will be triggered when the database download is complete.
+When you trigger a database backup, you may define an optional callback URL in the request body which will be triggered when the backup process is complete.
 Additionally, you may define specific tables that you want to backup using the tables array in the request body.
 For a list of available tables, see Data Dictionary.

 Finally, if you have defined a list of tables using the tables array and all the defined tables have a creationdate you may also define a creationBackupFromDate value in the body of your request.
 The creationBackupFromDate value must be in the yyyy-MM-dd'T'HH:mm:ssZ format.